Public i | A Paper Of The People

 The Public i is striving to break down the artificial wall between “media producers” and “media consumers”.
 We are actively working towards an interactive news web site to be used as a forum for anyone to post news or commentary for all to see.
 In turn, anyone can respond to a posting, creating an on-line dialogue among reader-journalists.
 Our hopes is that our volunteer journalists turn to the web site to learn what’s going on, using news postings as leads for future radio news programs or newspaper articles, and we may ask posters to follow up themselves on their own stories for use in larger projects.

 Outside cyberspace, the Public i exists also in a real, physical space in the Urbana-Champaign Independent Media Center (UC-IMC), located at 202 South Broadway in downtown Urbana.
-The Center contains video and audio production facilities, free public Internet-accessible computers, a reading room, a circulating library and media archive, and space for meetings, debates, poetry slams, and other community events, and much, much more.
-The UC-IMC also has monthly art shows and put on informative talks, lectures, topical discussions, and regular music concerts.
+The Center contains free public Internet-accessible computers, a reading room, a circulating library and media archive, and space for meetings, debates, poetry slams, and other community events, and much, much more.
+The UC-IMC also has an art gallery space and puts on informative talks, lectures, topical discussions, and regular music concerts.

 Support the Public i